 Shaving soap and shaving gel are two popular products used for wet shaving.

-Shaving soap is a traditional product that has been around for generations and is made from a combination of oils, lye, and other ingredients.
-It is designed to create a thick lather and provide a protective layer on the skin while shaving.
+Shaving soap is a traditional product made from a combination of oils, lye, and other ingredients, designed to create a thick lather and provide a protective layer on the skin while shaving.

 The Benefits of Using Shaving Soap